 Final Word

-Integrating the above-explained yoga poses and strategies for a healthy digestive system can be proper alignment and listening to your body.
+Integrating the above-explained yoga poses to relieve gas and bloating can be proper alignment and listening to your body.
 If you have any health problems or concerns, consult a doctor before beginning a new yoga practice.
 You can enjoy the benefits of a balanced and functioning digestive system with regular practice.